3D scanning solutions

 On the software side of things, it’s also worth noting that Artec Studio now makes it easier than ever before to combine 3D scanning and photogrammetry.
 Alongside scan data capture and processing features, the program packs a photo registration algorithm that allows users to apply textures from high-resolution photos to models.
 In many cases, this helps improve color clarity and makes scans appear more realistic.

 One such case has seen Artec Studio’s joint 3D scanning-photogrammetry functionality deployed to digitize a chair featuring intricate jungle-inspired patterning.
 Photos were combined with Artec Leo scan data to create texture files, which in turn, were mapped to a 3D mesh using the program’s texturing algorithm.
-Alongside this crisp, vibrantly colored chair model, the feature has also been used to wrap 140 high-res images of a Nike sneaker around flawless 3D scan data, captured with Artec Space Spider.
+Alongside this crisp, vibrantly colored chair model, the feature has also been used to wrap 140 high-res images of a Nike sneaker around high-resolution 3D scan data, captured with Artec Space Spider.

 Photogrammetry vs. 3D scanning